mparker2/mparker_phd_thesis/chapter_6/text.md

 It is well characterised that G4s have the ability to stall polymerases, including both DNA and RNA polymerases [@Han1999; @Siddiqui-Jain2002; @Dexheimer2006; @Cogoi2006; @Chambers2015; @Kwok2016].
 This has been demonstrated through *in vitro* Polymerase stop assays as well as by identifying transcriptionally dependent DNA breaks during G4 ligand treatment [@Rodriguez2012].
 Furthermore a number of helicases which are associated with the transcription initiation factor (TFIIH) and elongation, including BLM, WRN and XPD, have been shown to preferentially bind and unwind G4 DNA *in vitro* [@Sun1998; @Mohaghegh2001; @Gray2014].
 XPD has also been associated with human TSSs containing PG4s by ChIP-seq [@Gray2014].
 This evidence points to an effect of G4s on elongation by Pol II.
 We showed in \autoref{chap:global_nmm} that PG4 dense genes appeared to have slower elongation of Pol II and hence increased Pol II occupancy at the start of the gene.
 This reduction in Pol II speed may have knock-on effects on co-transcriptional modifications, such as splicing of mRNA.
 Furthermore, if G4 stabilisation can be regulated, this could constitute a new mechanism for the regulation of splicing.

 It has been estimated that around 80% of all splicing occurs co-transcriptionally in higher eukaryotes [@CarrilloOesterreich2010; @Ameur2011; @Khodor2011; @Girard2012; @Tilgner2012; @Windhager2012].
 This is likely due to the coupling of splicing to export and quality control mechanisms [@Straßer2002; @Reed2002; @Fan2017].
-How splicing occurs is highly dependent on Pol II speed, since changes in speed can alter how strong and weak splice junctions compete for assembly of spliceosomes [@DelaMata2010; @Jonkers2015].
-The classic mechanism involving differential acceptor site usage is shown in (Fig \ref{speed_splice}a).
+Which splice sites are used is highly dependent on Pol II speed, since changes in speed can alter how strong and weak splice junctions compete for assembly of spliceosomes [@DelaMata2010; @Jonkers2015].
+The classic model for differential acceptor site usage is shown in (Fig \ref{speed_splice}a).
 When Pol II is elongating at high speed, acceptor sites which are more strongly canonical but further from the donor in sequence space are favoured.
-This is because on average, the greater strength of the canonical junctions outweigh the extra time that weaker junctions which are closer in sequence space have to be spliced.
+This is because on average, the greater strength of the canonical junctions outweigh the extra time that weaker junctions, which are closer in sequence space, have to be spliced.
 When Pol II elongates more slowly, however, weak acceptor sites which are more proximal may have much more time to be utilised before stronger distal acceptors are transcribed into the nascent RNA.
 This tips the balance towards utilisation of weak splice junctions, and can result in alternative splicing (AS) [@DelaMata2010; @Jonkers2015].

 \newpage